Indicators of child sexual abuse

 Further reading

-Aboriginal and Torres Strait Islander children – additional considerations
+Aboriginal and Torres Strait Islander children

 - isolation from service providers in remote communities

-- a lack of community understanding about child sexual abuse and how to address it, and a lack of culturally specific sex education for children in schools
+- a lack of community understanding about child sexual abuse and how to address it

 - shame experienced by children and their families

-The intergenerational impact of trauma caused by historic government policies continues to have implications for Aboriginal and Torres Strait Islander families today.
-A significant impact of intergenerational trauma is mistrust and fear of statutory authorities.
-Historically, the sexual abuse of Aboriginal and Torres Strait Islander children was widespread under ‘protectionism’ and assimilation (Human Rights and Equal Opportunity Commission as cited in Anderson et al., 2017).
-The implication for practice is that Aboriginal and Torres Strait Islander children are less likely than non-Indigenous children to disclose to police or child protection practitioners in formal interviews.
 If an Aboriginal or Torres Strait Islander child does not disclose sexual abuse during a formal interview, do not assume that the abuse has not occurred.
 All children, including Aboriginal and Torres Strait Islander children, are more likely to disclose sexual abuse if they have access to adults who they feel safe with, who they know believe them, and who they trust to protect them.

 Culturally appropriate care promotes a child’s wellbeing.
 For Aboriginal and Torres Strait Islander families and communities, the sharing of parenting roles, nurturing and socialising responsibilities is the cultural norm.
 At the heart of a collectivist approach is the safety and wellbeing of all children belonging to the community.
 Having access to a wide range of support when they experience difficulties increases the protective factors for Aboriginal and Torres Strait Islander children by increasing the number of secure attachment relationships that they have in their extended kinship network (Lohoar et al, 2014).
-If a child discloses sexual abuse, ensure the child’s connections to secure attachments and important relationships continue wherever possible.
+If a child discloses sexual abuse, practitioners can aim to ensure the child’s connections to secure attachments and important relationships continue wherever possible.

 Further reading

-Royal Commission into Institutional Responses to Child Sexual Abuse: Final Report (volume three, p.
-130-133).
+Royal Commission into Institutional Responses to Sexual Abuse Final Report, vol. 3 (p.130-133) (2017).

-Women and children of CALD backgrounds face a range of additional barriers to reporting violence and sexual abuse, which are further outlined below.
-This may lead to women and children being hurt and sexually abused over a longer period of time and the violence or abuse becoming more severe, and the family system may appear more closed and protective of the person responsible for the abuse due to broader cultural or community isolation, rejection, fear or stigmatisation.
+Women and children of culturally and linguistically diverse backgrounds face a range of additional barriers to reporting violence and sexual abuse, which are further outlined below.
+This may lead to women and children being hurt and sexually abused over a long period of time and the violence or abuse becoming more severe.
+The family system may appear more closed and protective of the person responsible for the abuse due to broader cultural or community isolation, rejection, fear or stigmatisation.

 Compromised visa status

 If child sexual abuse allegations lead to charges and conviction, visas for the individual or family may be impacted.
-There are financial and emotional impacts resulting from a decision to leave a partner who has sexually abused a child, and a parent may be less likely to adhere to any safety plan for a child which means an alleged abuser or offender must leave the family unit.
+There are financial and emotional impacts resulting from a decision to leave a partner who has sexually abused a child, and a parent may be less likely to adhere to any safety plan for a child which means an alleged abuser must leave the family unit.

 Social isolation